benwernicke/cbuild/README.md

 cbuild.h will detect which compiler was used to compile it and use it to compile the given source files.

-This feature is supported for `gcc, clang, msvc`
+This feature is supported for `gcc, clang, msvc, tcc, mingw`

 ---